Maaitrayo/Data-Structures-and-Algorithm/CHAPTER 2/README.md

 		├── 4. program_4.c -- Check whether a string is Palindrome or not.
 		├── 5. program_5.c -- Copying a string without using strcpy() function.
 		└── 6. program_6.c -- Copying a string using strcpy() function.
+		└── 7. program_7.c -- joining two strings without using any fuction.

 ##  Check the images folder for all string Program Outputs(follows above order).